siconos/siconos/docs/sphinx/getting_started/tutorial_cpp/beads_column.rst

-  // User-defined main parameters unsigned int dsNumber = 10;      // the number of dynamical systems unsigned int nDof = 3;           // degrees of freedom for beads double increment_position = 1;   // initial position increment from one DS to the following double increment_velocity = 0;   // initial velocity increment from one DS to the following double t0 = 0;                   // initial computation time
+  // User-defined main parameters unsigned int dsNumber = 10;      // the number of dynamical systems int nDof = 3;           // degrees of freedom for beads double increment_position = 1;   // initial position increment from one DS to the following double increment_velocity = 0;   // initial velocity increment from one DS to the following double t0 = 0;                   // initial computation time